TRTUser/StarWarFilms/README.md

 #   Starwars_Practical

----> How to run Starwars_Practical app?
+---> How to run Starwars_Practical app on simulator?

-To run an iOS application on a physical iOS device, you'll need to follow these steps:
+To run an iOS application on a simulator, you'll need a Mac computer with Xcode installed, as Xcode is the official integrated development environment (IDE) for iOS app development.
+Here are the steps to run an iOS application on the iOS simulator using Xcode:

-1. **Set Up Development Environment**:
-   - Make sure you have a Mac computer as Xcode, the official iOS development tool, only runs on macOS.
+1. **Install Xcode:**
-   - Install Xcode from the Mac App Store.
-You'll need Xcode to build, deploy, and debug iOS applications.
+   If you haven't already, download and install Xcode from the Mac App Store.
+Xcode is available for free.
-   - Sign in with your Apple ID in Xcode's preferences (Xcode -> Preferences -> Accounts).
-This is necessary for code signing and deploying to your device.

-2. **Connect Your iOS Device**:
-   - Connect your physical iOS device (iPhone, iPad, or iPod touch) to your Mac using a USB cable.

-3. **Configure Your iOS Device**:
-   - On your iOS device, go to "Settings" -> "General" -> "Device Management" (or "Profiles & Device Management").
-You should see your Apple ID, tap on it, and then tap "Trust" to trust your developer account.
+2. **Open Xcode:**
+   Launch Xcode on your Mac.

+3. **Open a Project:**
+   You can open an existing iOS project (Starwars_Practical).

-4. **Select Your Device in Xcode**:
+4. **Select a Simulator:**
-   - Open your Xcode project.
-   - In the toolbar at the top of the Xcode window, select your iOS device from the list of available devices.
-It should appear in the "Active Scheme" menu.

-5. **Configure Code Signing**:
-   - In your Xcode project settings, make sure that you have set the correct provisioning profile and signing certificate.
-   - Go to "Signing & Capabilities" in your project settings and ensure that a valid provisioning profile is selected.
+   In the Xcode toolbar, you will see a dropdown menu with a list of available simulators (various iPhone and iPad models).
+Choose the simulator you want to run your app on.
+If you don't see the simulator you need, you can add more in Xcode's settings (Xcode > Preferences > Components).

-6. **Build and Run**:
+5. **Build and Run:**
-   - Click the "Build and Run" button (a play button) in the Xcode toolbar.
-Xcode will compile your app and deploy it to your iOS device.
+   Click the "Build and Run" button, which looks like a play button (▶️) located in the top left corner of the Xcode window.
+This will compile your project and launch the selected simulator with your app.

-7. **Unlock Your Device**:
-   - If your iOS device is locked, you'll need to unlock it using your passcode or Face ID/Touch ID.

-8. **Trust Developer App**:
-   - The first time you run the app, your device will prompt you to trust the developer.
-Go to "Settings" -> "General" -> "Device Management" (or "Profiles & Device Management") and tap "Trust [Your Developer ID]".

-9. **Run Your App**:
-   - Your app should now launch on your device.

-10. **Debugging**:
+6. **Use the Simulator:**
+   The simulator will open, and your app will start running.
+You can interact with the app on the simulator just like you would on a real device.

+7. **Debug and Test:**
-    - You can use Xcode's debugging features to diagnose issues and view console logs while your app is running on the device.
+   You can use Xcode's debugging tools to inspect your app, set breakpoints, and test its functionality.
+You can access debugging features like the console, breakpoints, and variables while the app is running on the simulator.

-11. **Testing and Development**:
-    - You can now use your iOS device for testing and development.
-Changes you make in Xcode will be reflected on the device as you continue to develop your app.

-Please note that you need to be a registered Apple developer to run applications on a physical device.
+8. **Stop the Simulator:**
+   When you're done testing, you can stop the simulator by clicking the "Stop" button in Xcode or by closing the simulator window.

 ---> FilmListView